Multiple instances show up in the various Star Trek series:

-Partly due to Seinfeld Is Unfunny, Jerri Manthey in Survivor.
+Partly due to Seinfeld Is Unfunny, Jerri Manthey.
 She was seen as the original survivor villain mostly because she was the first to be called that.
 (Richard Hatch is probably more of the "original" survivor villain) She was actually booed off the stage in All Stars, yet years later after the likes of Boston Rob controlling the game, Russell Hantz sociopathically pushing his way to the finals and admittedly griefing his fellow players, Jonny Fairplay lying to get a sympathetic advantage, Ami Cusack, and players like Naonka, Corrine, and Randy just being a Jerk Ass...When Jerri showed up on stage in Heroes vs. Villains and wasn't like any of those, people actually applauded for her.

 Jonny Fairplay went from the notorious liar of Pearl Islands to first voted out in Micronesia because he wanted to be with his wife and daughter.
 (He wasn't lying!)